-Futures buying simply means purchasing wine from the previous year’s harvest while it is still in barrel, before it’s bottled or released, with the point being that the price will likely rise after the wine is bottled and made available to the public.
-Wine buyers are almost certain to get a discount on the final per bottle price, especially when there’s excitement surrounding a certain release.
-The drawback is that the wine isn’t delivered until later.
+Buying wine futures simply means purchasing wine from the previous year’s harvest while it is still in barrel, before it’s bottled or released, in hopes that the price will rise after the wine is bottled and reviewed.
+Buyers in this scenario are almost certain to get a lower price per bottle than buyers of the finished wine, however these buyers assume more risk than end-buyers and their wine isn’t delivered until later.
 Much later, in fact.

-The timeline is as follows: professional traders and critics begin initial tastings in April following the previous year’s harvest.
-Early notes and scores are published in trade journals in May, and the first stages of pricing begin.
-Pricing will be done in tranches after this point and the wine will be revisited upon being bottled to receive its bottle scores.
-In June, professional buyers begin placing orders, and 18 to 24 months later, the wine is delivered to the buyer.
+The timeline is as follows: professional traders and critics begin tasting the April after the previous year’s harvest.
+Early notes and scores are published in trade journals in May, and the first stages of futures pricing begins.
+Pricing will be done in tranches after this point, as the wine will be revisited after being bottled to receive bottle scores.
+In June of that same year, professional buyers begin placing orders, and 18 to 24 months later, the wine is delivered.

-Risks associated with buying such young wine so far in advance of its delivery date involve supply chain disruption, nondelivery, flat prices, and non evolution of quality, among many others.
+Risks associated with buying such young wine so far in advance involve supply chain disruption, nondelivery, flat prices, and non evolution of quality, among others.

-Many wines traded at this level are usually pretty rare and very expensive, and involve big names that are not easily unaccessible to the everyday buyer anyway: Petrus and Le Pin in Pomerol and the First Growths - Chx Lafite Rothschild, Mouton Rothschild, Latour, Margaux, and Haut Brion - would be examples.
+A lot of the wine traded at this level is pretty rare and very expensive, and involves big names that are not easily unaccessible anyway: Petrus and Le Pin in Pomerol and the First Growths - Chx Lafite Rothschild, Mouton Rothschild, Latour, Margaux, and Haut Brion - would be examples.
 But lesser known chateaux sell this way, too.

 So since insider information is so much fun to have, how exactly does a non high-level wine buyer go about getting it, aside from relying on trade publications?

-UGC came to Philadelphia for a second time on Jan 20, 2019.
-The first time was in January of 2017 when ambassadors were pouring the 2015 vintage - and the 70 or so different houses were pouring the 2016s.
-The tasting was hosted at the Rittenhouse Hotel and sponsored by Philadelphia Magazine and billed as ‘a futures’ tasting, but since many of these wines are actually bottled, and just not actually on shelves, it was actually ‘pre-arrival’ buying, which is a step further along in this futures process, but as mentioned in the opening, ‘futures’ sounds better.
+UGC came to Philadelphia for a second time on Jan 20, 2019 to pour the 2016 vintage.
+The first time UGC visited was in January of 2017 when ambassadors were pouring the 2015 vintage.
+The tasting was hosted at the Rittenhouse Hotel and sponsored by Philadelphia Magazine and billed as ‘a futures’ tasting.
+(Since many of these wines were bottled but not on shelves, it was actually a ‘pre-arrival’ tasting.
+But ‘Futures’ sounds better.)

 Five recommendations from the show —